RackiSebastian/RackiSebastian/README.md

     }],
-  'architecture': ['Serverless Architecture', 'Multi-Page applications'], 'currentFocus' : 'Starting my own social media app developed in Flutter', 'funFact' : "Software and cathedrals are much the same — first we build them, then we pray."
+  'architecture': ['Serverless Architecture', 'Multi-Page applications'], 'currentFocus' : 'Starting my own social media app developed in Flutter', 'funFact' : "Software and cathedrals are much the same — first we build them, then we pray.", 'Achievements' : "Open Data Hackathon Winner sponsored by Riot Games,MTU,CSO,AdvanceCRT and Lero", ]
-  ]
 }
 ```